 The array of outlets, large fuel tank, wheels, handle, and reasonable price for such a powerful unit make this the top choice if you want to power your 50-amp RV fully.

-The biggest downside of this model is the weight that hits 209 pounds, so make sure you have the ability to move it before choosing this generator.
+The biggest downside of this model is the weight, which hits 209 pounds, so make sure you have the ability to move it before choosing this generator.

 2. Firman P08003 RV Generator

-This generator has plenty of outlets, a digital display, wheels, a rugged cage, quiet operation, and up to 16 hours of run-time per tank that increase the value.
+This generator has plenty of outlets, a digital display, wheels, a rugged cage, quiet operation, and up to 16 hours of run-time per tank, which increases the value.

-The downside of the Firman is the weight (217 pounds) and the price point that may be outside of many budgets.
+The downside of the Firman is the weight (217 pounds) and the price point, which may be outside of many budgets.

 3. WEN DF1100T 11,000-Watt Dual Fuel Portable Generator